 With this strategy it is recommended that you trade the same direction as the trend.
 So, with a rising channel, the aim is to go long.
 Your entry point is when the price bounces off the bottom line of the channel.
 With a bearish channel you are looking to sell to open or go short.

 Your entry point would be after the price reverses off the top channel line.
-The channel can be used to help with the exit strategy in a similar way to support and resistance levels.
+The channel can be used to help with the exit strategy in a similar way to support and constant levels.
 Here you would use the channel as a guide for stop loss and or take profit placement.

-Theses are just two examples of different strategies that you can use to swing trade.
+These are just two examples of different strategies that you can use to swing trade.
 There are many other methods that traders adopt to swing trade.
 Other methods could include using moving averages, Fibonacci retracement or MACD crossovers to name a few.

 Who suits swing trading?